Introduction

 AgentSafe is built for agencies that take AML/CTF seriously.

-If a party has an ownership interest in the property — including lot owners — record their ownership and verify the source of funds where applicable.
-Capture this, along with material fact disclosures, transactions, and connected-party checks, in AgentSafe for a full AML/CTF and property compliance record.
+If a party has an ownership or financial interest in the property — including lot owners, additional buyers, or investors purchasing together — record their interest and verify the source of funds where applicable.
+Capture this, along with material fact disclosures and transactions, in AgentSafe to maintain a complete AML/CTF and property compliance record.